Unbreakable (film): Critical response

 Roger Ebert of Chicago Sun-Times, gave Unbreakable 3 out of 4 stars and had largely enjoyed the film, but was disappointed with the ending.
-Ebert believed that Willis' "subtle acting" was positively different from the actor's usual work in "brainless action movies".
+Ebert believed that Willis's "subtle acting" was positively different from the actor's usual work in "brainless action movies".
 Richard Corliss of Time opined that Unbreakable continued Shyamalan's previous approach of "balancing sophistication and horror in all of his movies".
 Desson Thomson from The Washington Post wrote that "just as he did in The Sixth Sense, writer-director M. Night Shyamalan leads you into a fascinating labyrinth, an alternative universe that lurks right under our noses.
 In this case, it's the mythological world and, in these modern times, the secret design to that labyrinth, the key to the path, is contained in comic books."

 Kenneth Turan, writing for the Los Angeles Times, gave a negative review, arguing that Unbreakable had no originality.
 "Whether it means to or not, the shadow of The Sixth Sense hangs over Unbreakable," Turan reasoned.
 "If The Sixth Sense hadn't been as big a success as it was, this story might have been assigned to oblivion, or at least to rewrite."
 Todd McCarthy of Variety mostly criticized Shyamalan's writing and the performances given by the actors.
 He did praise Dylan Tichenor's editing and James Newton Howard's music composition.

-In 2002 Audrey Colombe described the movie's plot as an example of what "Toni Morrison calls a “dehistoricizing allegory,”' with the Elijah Price character as yet another example of White Hollywood's "magical African American male character" helping the white hero do the right thing, though Elijah is described as a rare exception to the rule that this character is "never 'bad'".
+In 2002, Audrey Colombe described the movie's plot as an example of what "Toni Morrison calls a 'dehistoricizing allegory,'" with the Elijah Price character as yet another example of "White Hollywood"'s "magical African American male character" helping the white hero do the right thing, though Elijah is described as a rare exception to the rule that this character is "never 'bad'".

 Shyamalan admitted he was disappointed by the reaction Unbreakable received from the public and critics.
 Shyamalan also disliked Touchstone Pictures' marketing campaign.
 He wanted to promote Unbreakable as a comic book movie, but Touchstone insisted on portraying it as a psychological thriller, similar to The Sixth Sense.